LuckyHyena/DnD/homebrew/5e_reference.md

 > **homebrew:** When a creature spends its _action_ to _dodge_ (and is currently _able to act_) while standing in squares containing cover, they receive the **cover bonus** from the next level of cover __above__ the actual squares' normal bonus.
 Thus: a square that provides half-cover for characters instead provides three-quarters cover for a dodging character, and a square that normally provides three-quarters cover can provide full cover if a character is dodging in it.

+---

 # 5th edition's simplified opportunity attacks
 You can make an opportunity attack in the following situation (not plural):
-- A hostile creature (that you can see) **moves out of your reach**.
+- A hostile creature (that you can see) **moves out of your melee reach**.

-You may spend your _reaction_ for the turn to make one melee attack against the provoking creature, right before they leave your reach.
+You may spend your _reaction_ for the turn to make one **melee** attack against the provoking creature, right before they leave your reach.

 ### Disengage
 If a character spends their _action_ to disengage, they don't provoke opportunity attacks for the rest of their turn.
 Other characters may still take readied actions against a disengaging character.

 > If you would like to take more control of the battlefield, consider _readying_ attacks and additionally the [mark bonus action](#getting-marked), which can give opportunity attacks advantage.

+---

 > ### Things that do not provoke opportunity attacks
 > - Making a ranged attack within reach of a hostile creature causes [disadvantage](#improvised-weapons) but doesn't provoke.
 > - Casting a spell with a ranged attack roll also suffers disadvantage, but otherwise spellcasting suffers no penalties.
-> - You can circle around creatures without provoking as long as you stay within their reach for your entire movement.
+> - You can circle around a creature without provoking as long as you stay within its reach for your entire movement.
 > - There is no such thing as a [five-foot step](https://www.dandwiki.com/wiki/SRD:5-Foot_Step) in 5th edition.

 ---